 by Linda McFarlin

-When moving to Ecuador, you can bring whatever you like, short of those items that are illegal, if you are willing to pay the price of shipping and endure the hassles involved.
+What to bring to Ecuador when you move here is a major consideration.
+You can bring whatever you like, short of automobiles and those items that are illegal, if you are willing to pay the price of shipping and endure the hassles involved.
 There are many shipping services available, including postal services, air or sea freight, even services that will handle shipping and delivery of your luggage when flying so that you can travel unencumbered.

 Generally I find the following items either hard-to-get, disproportionately expensive, unattainable or of poor quality in Ecuador, so I suggest that when you move to Ecuador, you bring your own:

 Quality sheets.
 Many of the sheets in Ecuador are of a low thread count, rough-textured and aren’t wide enough to tuck under on the sides.
-However, I am now finding a few good quality sheets, 400 thread count, at better shops in big cities and also at Una Idea, an Atuntaqui-based bedding store.
-They carry Queen sheet sets, including 2 pillowcases for under $100.
+However, I am now finding a few good quality sheets, 400 thread count, at better shops in big cities.

 Good table lamps and floor lamps are especially hard to find.
 Good ones are expensive.
 Very nice lamps can be found in limited supply and styles at Ashleys, an American-based furniture store in Quito.
 You can order lamps from Ashleys but shipping takes up to 3 months and they only sell lamps in pairs.

-American name-brand food products are finding their way into larger Ecuadorian grocery stores, but many are not available.
-You can find things like Hunts catsup and tomato paste, Betty Crocker cake and muffin mixes, Del Monte and Old El Paso canned goods and Doritos at groceries like Supermaxi, but don't expect to pay North American prices for them.
-Since they are imported into Ecuador, the prices are higher.
+American name-brand food products like Hunts catsup and tomato paste, Betty Crocker cake and muffin mixes, Del Monte and Old El Paso canned goods and Doritos used to be found at groceries like Supermaxi, but at high prices because of the import taxes.

 Only basic spices are available except in large cities where there are stores that sell ethnic spices for Indian and Thai cooking.
 Luckily, items like lemongrass, fresh ginger, cinnamon sticks, peppercorns, anise, cloves and allspice are readily available in Ecuador.